Dear readers of ADxS.org, please forgive the disruption.

 • Declarative memory

-• Stores information about specific events and associated temporal and personal associations.
-Needed to recognize people, faces, and places or to recall events of one’s past.
+• Stores information about specific events and the associated temporal and personal associations.
+Is needed to recognize people, faces and places or to remember events from one’s own past.
 Includes sensory perception, feelings and motivations.

 Learning and motivation are complementary functions of a cycle.
 Motivation is future-oriented.
-Motivation uses predictions of future rewards (values) to guide motivation and drive for current behavior.
+Motivation uses predictions about future rewards (values) to guide motivation and drive for current behavior.
 Learning is past-oriented.
-Learning uses evaluation of recent past states and actions and updates their values.
-The values updated by learning can be used in subsequent motivational decision making.
-If the initiated (non)behavior now initiates other outcomes, this leads to an update of the (learning) evaluation.3
+Learning uses the evaluation of states and actions of the recent past and updates their values.
+The values updated through learning can be used in subsequent motivational decision making.
+If the initiated (non-)behavior now initiates other results, this leads to an update of the (learning) evaluation.3

 1.1.
 Long-term potentiation (LTP)

-Long-term potentiation (LTP) especially in the hippocampus and PFC is considered to be the main mechanism for long-term memory.
-LTP is triggered by activation of NMDA receptors (a specific glutamate receptor).
-Glutamate is the excitatory (activating) counterpart of the inhibitory (inhibitory) GABA.
+Long-term potentiation (LTP), particularly in the hippocampus and PFC, is considered to be the main mechanism for long-term memory.
+LTP is triggered by activation of NMDA receptors (a special glutamate receptor).
+Glutamate is the excitatory (activating) counterpart of the inhibitory (inhibiting) GABA.
 GABA and glutamate form a system that is in balance in a healthy state.
-In many mental disorders, there is an imbalance between GABA and glutamate.4 GABA inhibits LTP.5 In addition, a medium level of dopamine is required for the induction of long-term potentiation (see below).
+In many mental disorders there is an imbalance between GABA and glutamate.5 GABA inhibits the LTP.6 In addition, a medium dopamine level is required for the induction of long-term potentiation (see below).

 LTP is typically induced by series of high-frequency stimuli to presynaptic fibers.
-For LTP to occur at a synapse, the postsynaptic cell must be depolarized at the exact time that transmitter is released from the presynaptic cell.6
+For LTP to occur, the postsynaptic cell at a synapse must be depolarized at the exact moment when transmitter is released from the presynaptic cell.7

-In the hippocampus, stimuli at 50 Hz (γ-band) excite LTP.7
+In the hippocampus, stimuli at 50 Hz (γ-band) excite LTP.8

 Dopamine modulates synaptic plasticity in the striatum.
-The coincidence of the 3 factors
+The combination of the 3 factors

-• Glutamate stimulation of a striatal dendritic spinous process
+• Glutamate stimulation of a striatal dendritic spine process

 • postsynaptic depolarization